Somewhere to Stay

 Find deals from budget to luxury with our partner, LateRooms.
 Their site hosts a great range of B&B, guesthouse and hotel accommodation for all purse sizes.
 Rooms can be booked as early as a year in advance or on the same day.
 Sign up to their email updates to be kept in the loop regarding any upcoming deals.

-Hotels across the region range from basic hotel accommodation to the unique grandeur of places like the Balmoral Hotel or the Caledonian Hilton.
-There’s also a wealth of boutique hotel options and mid price family friendly hotels.
-LateRooms, Welcome to Scotland and VisitScotland all provide excellent booking services for hotels.
+Hotels across the region range from simple value accommodation to the unique grandeur of the city's range of world class options.
+There’s also a wealth of boutique hotels and mid-price family friendly lodgings.

 Bed & Breakfasts